17 October 2023

 Faced with this impasse, innovative property investment solutions are needed from political decision-makers to redress the balance and make home ownership a feasible reality for the Swiss middle class.

-SIPA crowd immo acts as an independent player in real estate crowdfunding and facilitates access to Swiss property thanks to its profitable investment formula:participative real estate shareholding.
+SIPA Crowd Immo acts as an independent player in real estate crowdfunding and facilitates access to Swiss property thanks to its profitable investment formula:participative real estate shareholding.

 We select our properties on the basis of a rigorous audit, so that we can offer our customers the assurance of investing in the best projects on the property market, on a turnkey basis.